josephg/egwalker-paper/reg-text.typ

 / Asynchronous Traces: (A1, A2): Event graphs derived from branching/merging Git commit histories.
 Multiple long-running branches and infrequent merges.

 We recorded the sequential and concurrent traces with keystroke granularity using an instrumented text editor.
-To make the traces easier to compare, we normalised them so that each trace contains $approx$500k inserted characters (>100 printed pages).
+To make the traces easier to compare, we normalised them so that each trace contains $approx$500k inserted characters (about 100 printed pages).
 We extended shorter traces to this length by repeating them several times.
 See @traces-appendix for details.